the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 For an RSE it is important to be a part of a network with other RSEs, irrespective of the career level.
 A perfect first step for forming this network is topic-related conferences, workshops or meetups.
 Beyond that, there is the broader RSE community organized at the local and regional level with chapters or local/regional communities, at the national level with societies and the international RSE society.
 Each of them offers possibilities for connecting within or beyond an individual institution and is a great way to find like-minded people to grow a wider network and thereby facilitate the sharing of information on interesting events or help each other out.
-This available layered network can greatly benefit the RSE in finding help with issues outside their own comfort zone.
+This available layered network can greatly benefit the RSE in finding help with issues outside of their own comfort zone and provides a welcoming, social safety net providing a home for the RSE.
+Since we feel providing aspiring RSEs this net is of utmost importance we envision compulsory events introducing that to young RSEs.

 ## Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.